Discover the 5 Enchanting Hawaiian Islands to Explore

 Hawaii

-They are non-explosive, pose little threat to visitors to the island, and their lava flow moves at a turtle-like speed that could be exceeded if necessary, no running required.
+They are non-explosive, pose little threat to visitors to the island, and their lava flow moves at a turtle-like speed that could be exceeded if necessary, with no running required.
 The Big Island of Hawaii is the third most popular choice for visitors, with over 1.6 million travelers annually.

 Molokai